thosgood/this-weeks-finds/markdown/51-100/week080.md

 So: first of all, a 2-category consists of a collection of "objects" and a collection of "morphisms".
 Every morphism f has a "source" object and a "target" object.
-If the source of f is X and its target is Y, we write f: X → Y. In addition, we have:
+If the source of f is X and its target is Y, we write f: X \to Y. In addition, we have:

-1) Given a morphism f: X → Y and a morphism g: Y → Z, there is a morphism fg: X → Z, which we call the "composite" of f and g.
+1) Given a morphism f: X \to Y and a morphism g: Y \to Z, there is a morphism fg: X \to Z, which we call the "composite" of f and g.

 2) Composition is associative: (fg)h = f(gh).

-3) For each object X there is a morphism 1~X~: X → X, called the "identity" of X. For any f: X → Y we have 1~X~ f = f 1~Y~ = f.
+3) For each object X there is a morphism 1~X~: X \to X, called the "identity" of X. For any f: X \to Y we have 1~X~ f = f 1~Y~ = f.

-You should visualize the composite of f: X → Y and g: Y → Z as follows:
+You should visualize the composite of f: X \to Y and g: Y \to Z as follows:

                          f           g
                    X ---->---- Y ---->---- Z